Edogawe Tokyo, Japan Travel Guide

 Subway and JR lines linking to central Tokyo and Disney Resort.

-Budget-friendly and real Japanese cuisine.
+Inexpensive and authentic Japanese cuisine.

 Served as a agricultural region for the city of Edo.